 - The number of U.S. men and women who fought in the war is small, relative to the population, when compared to many of the other combatant countries.
-Unlike those other nations, Americans didn’t automatically know someone who had fought, died, been taken prisoner or become a refugee.
+Unlike those other nations, many Americans didn’t know someone who had fought, died, been taken prisoner or become a refugee.

 - U.S. citizens weren’t faced with starvation, a strain on national resources, conscription crises, mounting national debt or epidemics caused by the war.
 They did, however, face the Spanish Flu pandemic that started in 1918.

 - The 1920s were a prosperous time in the U.S., remembered fondly.
 In many other parts of the world, the decade was one burdened by war debts.